gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 ## WebGL Hello World

-WebGL only cares about 2 things: clipspace coordinates and colors.
+WebGL only cares about 2 things: clip space coordinates and colors.
 Your job as a programmer using WebGL is to provide WebGL with those 2 things.
 You provide your 2 "shaders" to do this.
-A Vertex shader which provides the clipspace coordinates and a fragment shader that provides the color.
+A Vertex shader which provides the clip space coordinates and a fragment shader that provides the color.

-Clipspace coordinates always go from -1 to +1 no matter what size your canvas is.
+Clip space coordinates always go from -1 to +1 no matter what size your canvas is.

 <div class="webgl_center"><img src="resources/clipspace.svg" style="width: 400px"></div>